heitzmann/gdspy/README.md

 [![Appveyor Status](https://ci.appveyor.com/api/projects/status/pr49a6bhxvbqwocy?svg=true)](https://ci.appveyor.com/project/heitzmann/gdspy)
 [![Downloads](https://img.shields.io/github/downloads/heitzmann/gdspy/total.svg)](https://github.com/heitzmann/gdspy/releases)

-Gdspy is a Python  module for creating/importing/merging GDSII stream files.
+Gdspy is a Python module for creation and manipulation of GDSII stream files.
-It includes key libraries for creating complex CAD layouts:
+Key features for the creation of complex CAD layouts are included:

 * Boolean operations on polygons (AND, OR, NOT, XOR) based on clipping algorithm
 * Polygon offset (inward and outward rescaling of polygons)